article · Certification difficulty & pass rates

 Use the domain weights as the study map

-The current Linux+ domain seed is a better planning map than pass-rate folklore.
+The published Linux+ exam objectives are a better planning map than pass-rate folklore.
 It records System Management at 23 percent, Services and User Management at 20 percent, Security at 18 percent, Automation, Orchestration, and Scripting at 17 percent, and Troubleshooting at 22 percent.

 That shape matters.
-Linux+ is not only a command glossary.
-It leans on practical operations: managing systems, users, services, security settings, scripts, automation, logs, and troubleshooting.
+Based on that domain map, the exam leans on practical operations rather than a command glossary alone: managing systems, users, services, security settings, scripts, automation, logs, and troubleshooting.
 If your study plan is only flashcards, the domain map says you need hands-on work: build a Linux lab, manage users and permissions, configure services, read logs, automate a small task, break a service, recover it, and write down what changed.

 Why unsupported Linux+ pass-rate folklore is weak evidence